 Starting and running a successful family owned business is a great achievement.
 Statistics reveal nearly 78% of all new jobs across the U.S. are by family owned businesses.

 But starting a family business has its fair share of challenges.
 Take, for example, a father and son business.
 Some fathers find it difficult to allow their sons to take the lead role in a business they founded.
 On the other hand, some sons abuse certain liberties, creating confrontations that affect business operations.
-But if well managed, business challenges can be very minor.
-So, how do you run a successful father and son dealership?
+But if well managed, business challenges can be minor, even in a successful father and son car dealership.
+Here’s how it works…

 Respect and know each other’s strengths